The Family Survival Trust: Cultists Anonymous

 In 1985 ex-members of FAIR who believed that the group had become too moderate created a splinter group called Cultists Anonymous.
 The hardliner Cultists Anonymous group was short-lived and rejoined FAIR in 1991.

 Activities

-The Family Survival Trust provides a confidential helpline for individuals and families effect by cult involvement and organizes national conferences.
+The Family Survival Trust runs online support groups for individuals and families affected by cults or extremist groups.

+The FST hosts an Annual Public Event.